-For further details on this subject, refer to the EzDent-i User Manual.
-Security Capabilities It is recommended to install and operate EzDent-i SW in a secure environment that allows only authorized users to access the system.
-It has a system network equipped with Windows built-in firewall, Windows Defender antispyware tools, and other commonly used 3rd party security tools and application systems.
-It is recommended to update the latest version of antivirus software and firewall.
-The software can be updated by the manufacturer only.
+- It is recommended to install and operate EzDent-i SW in a secure environment that allows only authorized users to access the system and has A system network equipped with Windows built-in firewall, Windows Defender antispyware tools, and other commonly used 3rd party security tools and application systems. - It is recommended to update the latest version of antivirus software and firewall. - The software can be updated by the manufacturer only.
 Unauthorized software update through a third party, not the manufacturer, is strictly prohibited.
-Please contact the manufacturer for cybersecurity issues related to the software and medical devices.
+Please contact the manufacturer for cybersecurity issues.